Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 Nearly all of us have experienced the joy of being reunited with an item that we’d forgotten about, or thought was long gone.

-Decluttering and reorganising can help to reduce anxiety and clear your mind
+Decluttering and reorganising can reduce anxiety

 Human beings are drawn to order and symmetry, so when things feel scattered, messy, or out of order, we can feel anxious.
 So when we take steps to restore order to our surroundings, it can help us to feel calmer.

+Clutter can be stressful and make daily living less enjoyable.
 Every time you open a cupboard and something falls out, or you can’t find your keys and spend 15 minutes looking for them, it can bring out feelings of tension and frustration.
 And in these moments, you’re much more likely to snap at those you live with.

-Decluttering and reorganizing can boost confidence
+Decluttering and reorganising can boost confidence

-As you sort through your things and try to work out how you’re going to make it all fit into a particular space, you use your problem-solving skills to make a series of quick decisions.
-You’ll need to work out what to get rid of, and how you’re going to organise the things you want to keep.
+As you sort through your things and try to work out how you’re going to make it all fit into a particular space, you use problem-solving skills to make a series of quick decisions.
+You’ll need to work out what to get rid of and how you’re going to organise the things you want to keep.

 6 easy steps to help you declutter and reorganise your home